 Gets obstacle information and road geometry using vision detection generator.

 Creates an ego centric occupancy map using binary occupancy map.

 Updates the ego centric occupancy map using lane boundaries and obstacle information.

 Automated driving systems use multiple on-board sensors on the ego vehicle like radar, cameras, and lidar.
 These sensors are used to perceive information from the surroundings and environment.
-It is important to collate information from these heterogenous sensors into a common temporal frame of reference.
+It is important to collate information from these heterogeneous sensors into a common temporal frame of reference.
 This is usually done using an egocentric occupancy map.
-This map contains information of the surrounding environment like road geometry, free space, and obstacles.
+This map contains information about the surrounding environment like road geometry, free space, and obstacles.
 This egocentric occupancy map is used by planning algorithms for navigation.
 The ego vehicle can respond to dynamic changes in the environment by periodically updating the information in this ego centric occupancy map.

 This example shows how to use lane and obstacle information obtained from a scenario to create and update an ego centric occupancy map.

 This example also uses a straight road scenario designed using Driving Scenario Designer (DSD).
 For more details see Driving Scenario Designer.
 User can also create a Driving Scenario programmatically.
 For more details please refer to Driving Scenario Tutorial (Automated Driving Toolbox).

 The scenario used in this example is a straight road with four lanes.
 This scenario has one ego vehicle and six target vehicles which follow their respective predefined paths.
 Create a scenario using the helper function,

 The scenario used in this example is shown in the following figure.